trhgnhat/real_estate_rasa_chatbot/data/data.md

-## intent:thankyou
+## intent:affirm
-- Thanks
+- yes
-- Thank you
+- yes sure
-- Thank you so much
-- Thanks bot
+- absolutely
-- Thanks for that
+- for sure
-- cheers
+- yes yes yes
-- cheers bro
-- ok thanks!
+- definitely
-- perfect thank you
+- yeah
-- thanks a bunch for everything
-- thanks for the help
-- thanks a lot
+- si
-- amazing, thanks
+- yes
-- cool, thanks
+- yes
-- cool thank you
+- yes

-##intent:ask_howdoing
-- Ahoy matey how are you?
+## intent:ask_howdoing
 - are you alright
 - are you having a good day
 - Are you ok?